The dry seasons from December to March and July to October offer the best weather for beach and safari activities.

 Health & Safety Essentials

 Use reef-safe sunscreen, stay hydrated, and keep emergency contacts handy.
-Diani is generally safe but always take standard
+Diani is generally safe but always take standard precautions.

 Currency & Mobile Payments